WhitehillGroup/docs/docs/dwprox/net2/net2.md

 ### 3) Product Installation {#3}
 Use the built in Roblox movement tools to position the inserted doors and readers.
 You can change the Readers and Buttons used on each door by placing the readers and buttons you wish to use in the applicable folders via the roblox explorer, But remember to delete any unneeded ones!

 To use the K50 Keypad & Card reader with DWProx Net2+ you are required to download it from axon using the dropdown on the Net2+ product card.
 You will then need to move it into the "Readers" folder.

-:::caution
+:::warning

 There are a number of reasons your doors may not be working correctly.
 These include:
 - The doors colliding with parts (These may be invisible or unions with incorrect collisions)